-As an adolescent my artistic strengths were in two-dimensional work and I enjoyed creating methodical drawings of still lifes and richly detailed paintings with vibrant, and contrasting colors.
+As an adolescent my artistic strengths were in two-dimensional work and I enjoyed creating methodical drawings of still lifes rich with detail.
 I found three-dimensional work difficult - sculpture being one of my least favorite mediums.
 However, towards the end of my high school career I enrolled in a jewelry design course and discovered a medium that blended my two-dimensional obsession for detail with a material and technical process that was endlessly fascinating and exciting.
 The technical side of my brain could understand the orderly construction processes necessary to create a piece.
 Procedures such as manipulating metal through hammering and attaching two pieces of metal together using a torch in the soldering process thrilled me and still delights me to this day.
 I was finally shown a medium that supported my two-dimensional love of design and ornament and also provided a vehicle for bringing those ideas into a three-dimensional realm.

 "Decorate construction, never construct decoration," said the influential British architect, Owen Jones in his 1856 book The Grammar of Ornament.
 In other words; an object's form must be harmonious for the ornamentation to be successful and no amount of embellishment will make up for weak design.
 This is a crucial benchmark in my design process where much of the time is spent working out the structural harmony of a piece before any thought of embellishment enters the equation.
 The separate components of a work should be able to capture one's attention individually yet not detract from the overall form.
 Having my work read as something beautiful, superiorly crafted and intriguing drives my desire to create.
 Inducing a feeling of awe and having my work allude to a grander time is something I strive to achieve in the art I produce.
 I hope to create objects that transcend me as a maker, to become a physical symbol for the creative spirit and a stimulus for imagination.